 A new world beckoned.
 With help and support from family and friends, I adapted my lifestyle, extended boundaries and learnt the true meaning of flexible hours: working into the night, forgetting what television looked like and leaving more of the day-to-day running of the house to my daughters.
-Although, always open to change, this unplanned border crossing never foreseen for my late 50s.
-On reflection, the journey not only proved worthwhile, but gave me a fantastic focus and distraction through a health crisis I wouldn’t wish on my worst enemy!
-In modern parlance, working towards and achieving my master’s degree a definite ‘game changer’.
+Although always open to change, this unplanned border crossing was never foreseen for my late 50s.
+On reflection, the journey not only proved worthwhile but gave me a fantastic focus and distraction through a health crisis I wouldn’t wish on my worst enemy!
+In modern parlance, working towards and achieving my master’s degree a definite ‘game-changer’.

 The richness of other student contributions gave new perspectives as well as exposure to a variety of genres.
 Could I write a suspense novel?
 A gritty screenplay?
 A monologue?
 Poetry?
 Be a short story writer?
 What about creative non-fiction?
 Historical romance?

-I had been writing everyday, but not necessarily the writing I wanted to do.
-My goal of self discipline to create time to write every day on a desired project and not because a deadline loomed, seemed elusive.
-The intensity of study, the volume and regularity of the submissions required, left little time for stream of consciousness writing or spontaneous creativity, but there was excitement and developing friendships amongst all the learning.
+I had been writing every day but not necessarily the writing I wanted to do.
+My goal of self-discipline to create time to write every day on a project I desired, and not because a deadline loomed, seemed elusive.
+The intensity of study, the volume and regularity of the submissions required, left little time for stream-of-consciousness writing or spontaneous creativity, but there was excitement and developing friendships amongst all the learning.

 “From the beginning there was a very strong connection between the oral and the literary in Dickens’ art.”